 These flowers are a must in every garden.
-They will grow in almost any soil, as well as under challenging conditions.
+They will grow in almost any soil and under challenging conditions.

 The best time to plant your hydrangeas is either early fall or in the late spring after the cool weather has passed.
 Once planted, add a 2 or 3-inch layer of mulch over the root zone.
 The mulch helps to prevent water loss from the soil and helps to keep away weeds.

 Hydrangeas come into flower usually in late spring and can last through late November.

 Only two types of hydrangeas will change color.
 These are called mophead and lacecap flowers, both part of H. macrophyllas.

 It’s the pH of the soil that determines the plant color, specifically whether the plant is getting aluminum.
 The more acidic the soil, it will be blue.
 The more alkaline in the soil, the plant will be pinker.
 If the soil is neutral, you will get half-and-half.

 pH levels and colors:

 - pH Level <5.5 = Hydrangeas Bright Blue

 - pH Level between 5.5 – 6.5 = Hydrangeas Lavender or Purple